Exp[licit]–An Educational Robot Modeling Software based on Exponential Maps:

 With Exp[licit]-MATLAB, you can model various robots, e.g., 2-DOF planar robots (unlimited DOF!), a Franka robot, and the KUKA LBR iiwa.
 Our member functions also accept symbolic arguments, which is helpful for control methods that require an analytical formulation of the robot’s equations of motion (e.g., adaptive control methods).

 We also provide our Exp[licit]-C++, the software written in C++.
-For instance, this interface be used to control the KUKA LBR iiwa via the FRI-Interface.
+For instance, this interface be used to control the KUKA LBR iiwa via the FRI-Interface or a Franka robot via the FCI-Interface.
 In future, Exp[licit] will offer a Python option that can be used for real-time control of robots.
 Stay tuned!

 Acknowledgements